bambooforest/IntroDataScience_Spring_2022/11_Dimensionality_reduction_clustering_II/README.md

 ![](README_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

-It becomes clear that here we would probably use three clusters, since it would then cluster roughly each species in a cluster (which makes in terms of their biology)
+It becomes clear that here we would probably use three clusters, since it would then cluster roughly each species in a cluster (which makes sense in terms of their biology).

-**But what if we do not have any prior knowledge about potential clusters?**
+**But what if we do not have any prior knowledge about potential clusters?** Which will be the case normally with clustering…

-This will be often the case when you have a number of study objects which you cannot group per se or a priori into known clusters or groups.
-**That is where clustering really becomes interesting and useful!**
-There are certain
+This will be often the case when you have a number of study objects which you cannot group a priori into known clusters or groups. **That is where clustering really becomes interesting and useful!** There are certain [methods](https://www.datanovia.com/en/lessons/determining-the-optimal-number-of-clusters-3-must-know-methods/) to find out, how many clusters one could utilize for an analysis.
-[methods](https://www.datanovia.com/en/lessons/determining-the-optimal-number-of-clusters-3-must-know-methods/)
-to find out, how many clusters one could utilize for an analysis.
 We will show you three methods here, without going into the mathematical